gitfrandu4/gitfrandu4/README.md

 ## Hi there 👋

-👋 Hi, I'm Francisco Javier López-Dufour Morales!
+👋 Hi, I'm Francisco J!
 I'm a passionate web developer who loves working with JavaScript, TypeScript, Next.js, and Vercel.
 My experience also includes PHP and other web technologies.

 🌐 I focus on creating accessible web applications and am currently learning native mobile development to expand my skillset.